NebulaLabs/Android-Week-View/README.md

 Features
 ---------
-* Allows the use of minutes instead of just hours.
-* Allows the customization of the time labels position.

 * Display single-day or multi-day calendar views in your app
 * Extensive styling customization possible
 * Supports JodaTime, ThreeTenABP, and the Java 8 Date API